Blog

 Notice to Contractor (NTC)Preliminary Notice of Lien Rights

-Delivery, Filing, or SendingThe NTC should be sent to the owner and general contractor via registered or certified mail, or statutory overnight delivery.The Preliminary Notice of Lien Rights must be filed with the county clerk where the project is located and a copy sent to the general contractor.
+Delivery, Filing, or SendingMust be sent to the owner and general contractor via registered or certified mail, or statutory overnight deliveryMust be filed with the clerk of the superior court in the county of the project and a copy sent to the contractor within 7 days

-Who has Mechanics Lien Rights in Georgia?
+Who Has Mechanics Lien Rights in Georgia?

 Georgia Notice to Contractor: Requirements

-What is the Preliminary Notice of Lien Rights in Georgia?
+What Is the Preliminary Notice of Lien Rights in Georgia?

-Why File a Preliminary Notice in Georgia If It’s Optional
+Why File a Preliminary Notice in Georgia If It’s Optional?

 Georgia Pre-Lien Notices: A Summary

-Project Type: The NTC applies to both private and public projects.
-The Preliminary Notice of Lien Rights is mainly relevant to private projects.
+• Project Type: NTC applies to both private and public projects.
+Preliminary Notice applies only to private projects.

 Ready for a demo?